ummjevel/Generative-AI-for-beginners-dotnet/02-SetupDevEnvironment/getting-started-ollama.md

 ## Verifying your Codespace is running correctly with Ollama

-Once your Codespace is fully loaded and configured, lets run a sample app to verify everything is working correctly:
+Once your Codespace is fully loaded and configured, let's run a sample app to verify everything is working correctly:

 1. Open the terminal.
 You can open a terminal window by typing **Ctrl+\`** (backtick) on Windows or **Cmd+`** on macOS.